TCDSolar/xrayvision/README.rst

 XRAYVISION is an open-source Python library for Fourier or synthesis imaging of X-Rays.
-The most common usage of this technique is radio interferometry however there have been a number of solar X-ray mission which use also use this technique but obtain the visibilities in a very different manner.
+The most common usage of this technique is radio interferometry however there have been a number of solar X-ray missions which also use this technique but obtain the visibilities via a different method.

 Installation
 ------------